May Overview

-The east coast of the peninsula (Tioman Island, Terengganu, Redang Island and the Perhentian Islands) is now enjoying plenty of sunny dry days, along with perfect sea conditions for snorkelling and diving.
-Over on the west coast (Penang, Langkawi & Pangkor Islands) the South-West monsoon begins, bringing with it a rise in humidity and slightly heavier rains.
+The east coast peninsula Malaysia (Tioman Island, Terengganu & Redang Island) is now enjoying plenty of sunny dry days, along with perfect sea conditions for snorkelling and diving.
+Over on the west coast (Penang, Langkawi & Pangkor Islands) the south-west monsoon begins, bringing with it a rise in humidity and slightly heavier rains.

 Lowlands & Highlands